SSHD - Emerging Scholars Committee

 Interested in joining the committee?
 The ES Committee welcomes nominations of exceptional graduate students, post-doctoral researchers, and early career faculty from around the world to join the committee who will represent the next cohort of multidisciplinary life-span researchers.
 The Emerging Scholars Committee is committed to supporting diversity in the life span developmental / life course research community, and particularly encourages individuals from under-represented groups to inquire about joining.
 Please direct any questions to the current chair of the committee, Noah Webster via email at email@example.com.

-- Jennifer Agans, Ph.D., Assistant Professor, Department of Recreation, Park, and Tourism Management, Pennsylvania State University
+Chair (2021-2023) - Jen Agans, Ph.D., Assistant Professor in Recreation, Park, and Tourism Management; The Pennsylvania State University-University Park

-- Milira Cox, MS, LMFT, Doctoral Fellow, Institute for Research on Youth Thriving and Evaluation, Department of Family Science and Human Development, Montclair State University
+Milira Cox, Doctoral Candidate, Department of Family Science and Human Development, Montclair State University